 - Michigan Tech’s psychology program allows you to specialize in developmental, cognitive, social psychology, or other areas that interest you.

-- We have a 100 percent placement rate in graduate school for those who apply.
+- We have almost a 100 percent placement rate in graduate school for those who apply.

 - You can lead your own research project.
 Past projects have involved human-technology interaction and the factors influencing students’ motivation and interest in science, technology, engineering, and math careers.